dantewarhola/ShadowMsg/README.md

 ### Notification Sounds

 A subtle tone plays when you receive a new message.
 A different softer tone plays when you send one.
-Mute or unmute using the 🔊 button in the chat nav — your preference is saved for the session.
+Mute or unmute using the 🔊 button in the chat nav.
+Your preference is saved for the session.

 > 📸 *[Screenshot: the chat navigation bar highlighting the sound toggle button showing the 🔊 speaker icon, positioned between the other nav controls on the right side]*